3 Ways to Know if You’re Ready for a Re-Brand

 - Your design is too close to that of your competitors.
 If your website blends in, is too generic and doesn’t stand out from other businesses out there, then it may be time for a re-design.
 This can mainly happen when you use a website theme because, by their very nature, they’re replicable.
 If you have too many businesses using the same website theme, they’ll all end up looking the same online.
 As a result, it can be difficult for a client or customer to tell your business apart if from someone else if everything looks the same.
 Even worst, at the end of the day, if a customer is trying to decide on two different services or products to buy, all things being equal they’ll choose the lowest price, and you don’t wanna be competing with other businesses just by price alone.
 That’s an uncool place to be.

-- Your business model or strategy has changed.
-Everyone’s business/strategy changes over time.
-The business I had when I first started working for myself four years ago is totally different than the business I have today, and will be even more different 4 years from now!
+- Your audience, business model, or strategy has changed.
+Everyone’s audience/business/strategy changes over time.
+The business I had when I first started working for myself is totally different than the business I have today, and will be even more different years from now!
 If “survival” (making enough income to live) was your main goal when you started, but now you have big dreams about being a speaker or leading workshops, it may be a good time to re-brand your website so people know these services are available with a fresh new funnel that guides Users to these services.

 These are just some of the ways to know if you’re ready for a re-design/re-brand, but sometimes it just makes sense to talk to a pro and get their opinion on the matter, too.
-If you’re feeling stuck in your brand, and are looking for some clarity, advice, and some solid action-steps to move your business forward with so you can acheive your big dreams, a Website & Digital Strategy Review can help you get there.
+If you’re feeling stuck in your brand, and are looking for some clarity, advice, and some solid action-steps to move your business forward with so you can acheive your big dreams, a Customer Interview + Website Review Report can help you get there.

-During the Website Review, I’ll look at your business goals, your brand, positioning, digital strategy and I’ll make specific recommendations that’ll set you up for digital success.
+During the Customer Interview + Website Review Report, I’ll look at your business goals, your brand, positioning, digital strategy and I’ll make specific recommendations that’ll set you up for digital success.